Cardio Workouts 101: The Complete Guide to Cardio Training

 - Introduction: High-intensity interval Training (HIIT) alternates between intense bursts of activity and short rest periods, providing a time-efficient workout that continues burning calories after exercise due to the afterburn effect.

-- Benefits: Increases calorie burning, improves cardiovascular fitness, and promotes metabolic benefits that support long-term weight loss.
+- Benefits: The primary benefits of HIIT include increased calorie burning, improved cardiovascular fitness, and promoted metabolic benefits that support long-term weight loss.

 Circuit Training